Ningbo Sibranch Microelectronics Technology Co.,Ltd.:Your Trustworthy 300mm Silicon Wafer Manufacturer!

 Q: What is the difference between wet and dry thermal oxide?

-A: Refractive index of WET and DRY Thermal Oxide are not measurably different.
-Leakage current is less and dielectric strength is higher for DRY than for WET Thermal Oxide.
-At very low thicknesses, less than 100nm, DRY Oxide thickness can be controlled more precisely because it grows slower than WET Thermal Oxide.
+A: The refractive index of wet and dry thermal oxide is not measurably different.
+However, dry thermal oxide exhibits lower leakage current and higher dielectric strength than wet oxide.
+At very low thicknesses (less than 100nm), dry oxide thickness can be controlled more precisely because it grows slower than wet oxide.

-Q: What is the thickness of the oxide layer on a silicon wafer?
+Q: What is the thickness of the native oxide layer on a silicon wafer?

-A: It is referred to as "oxide", but also quartz and silica. (approximately 1.5 nm or 15 Å [angstroms]) that forms on the surface of a silicon wafer whenever the wafer is exposed to air under ambient conditions.
+A: A thin native oxide layer (approximately 1.5 nm or 15 Å [angstroms]) forms spontaneously on the surface of a silicon wafer whenever the wafer is exposed to air under ambient conditions.

-Q: Why thermal oxidation is preferred to grow SiO2 as gate oxide?
+Q: Why is thermal oxidation preferred for growing SiO₂ as gate oxide?

-A: Growth of silicon dioxide is performed using thermal oxidation, either in a dry or a wet ambient.
-For the highest quality oxides, such as gate oxides, dry oxidation is preferred.
-Advantages are a slow oxidation rate, good control of the oxide thickness in thin oxides and high values of breakdown field.
+A: For the highest quality oxides such as gate oxides, dry thermal oxidation is preferred.
+Advantages include a slower oxidation rate, better control of oxide thickness for thin layers, and high breakdown field strength.

-Q: How do you remove oxide layer from silicon?
+Q: How do you remove an oxide layer from silicon?

 A: Silicon dioxide layers can be removed from silicon substrates using various methods.
-One method involves soaking the wafer in an etching solution to remove most of the silicon oxide layer, followed by washing the surface of the wafer with a second etching solution to remove the residual silicon oxide layer.
+One common approach involves soaking the wafer in an etching solution to remove most of the silicon oxide layer, followed by rinsing the wafer surface to remove residual silicon oxide.

-Q: What is the purpose of using a thermally grown oxide layer onto a silicon wafer as the starting layer for our fabrication?
+Q: What is the purpose of using a thermally grown oxide layer as a starting layer in semiconductor fabrication?

-A: The process of thermal oxide deposition on silicon is a common fabrication method for MEMS devices.
-The process improves the surface of silicon wafers, removing unwanted particles and resulting in thin films with high electrical strength and purity.
+A: Thermal oxidation of silicon is a common fabrication step for MEMS and semiconductor devices.
+The process helps improve silicon wafer surface quality by removing unwanted particles and produces thin films with high electrical strength and purity.

-A: Silicon dioxide growth occurs 54% above and 46% below the original surface of silicon as silicon is consumed.
+A: Silicon dioxide growth occurs with approximately 54% of the final oxide above the original silicon surface and 46% below, as silicon is consumed during the reaction.
 The wet oxidation rate is faster than the dry oxidation process.
-Hence, the dry oxidation process is suitable for thin oxide layer formation to passivate the silicon surface.
+Therefore, dry oxidation is suitable for forming thin oxide layers to passivate the silicon surface.

-Q: What is dry oxidation of silicon wafer?
+Q: What is dry oxidation of a silicon wafer?

-A: Usually, high-purity oxygen gas is used to oxidize silicon.
-Nitrogen gas in the oxidation system is used as the process gas during system idle, temperature ramping, wafer loading steps and chamber purging, because nitrogen does not react with silicon at the processing temperature.
+A: Dry oxidation typically uses high-purity oxygen gas to react with silicon.
+Nitrogen gas is commonly used as a purge gas during system idle, temperature ramping, wafer loading, and chamber purging steps because nitrogen does not react with silicon at typical processing temperatures.

 Q: What type of silicon substrate is used for oxidation?

-A: Single crystal <100> silicon or silicon with slight miscut (<100>±0.5°) provides the best results.
+A: Single crystal <100> silicon or silicon with a slight miscut (<100>±0.5°) provides the best results.
 Moderate doping levels (1-100 Ωcm resistivity) are preferred.
-Larger diameters up to 300mm are common for thermal oxidation.
+Larger diameters up to 300mm are common for modern thermal oxidation processes.

 Q: Why is surface condition so important?

-A: An organic-free surface and minimal roughness enables uniform oxidation and minimizes defects in the oxide layer.
-Cleaning procedures aim to remove organic contamination and particles down to <100/cm2 level.
+A: An organic-free surface with minimal roughness enables uniform oxidation and minimizes defects in the oxide layer.
+Cleaning procedures aim to remove organic contamination and particles down to <100/cm² level.

 Q: What causes variation in oxidation rate?

 A: The primary drivers are temperature and oxidant ambient.
-However, parameters like doping concentration, defect density, crystal orientation, surface roughness impact diffusion rates as well which govern oxidation kinetics.
+However, parameters such as doping concentration, defect density, crystal orientation, and surface roughness also impact diffusion rates, which govern oxidation kinetics.

-Q: What problems can arise from non-uniform silicon?
+Q: What problems can arise from non-uniform oxidation?

 A: Spatial differences in thickness or composition degrade device performance and yield.
 Uniformity targets are generally <±1% variation across a wafer.